yt-project/yt/doc/source/extending/creating_derived_fields.rst

 that we do not wish to display this field as logged, that we require both ``height_vector`` and ``center`` to be present in a given data object we wish to calculate this for, and we say that it should not be displayed in a drop-down box of fields to display.
+This is done through the parameter *validators*, which accepts a list of :class:`FieldValidator` objects.
+These objects define the way in which the field is generated, and when it is able to be created.
+In this case, we mandate that parameters *center* and *height_vector* are set before creating the field.
+These are set via :meth:`~yt.lagos.EnzoData.set_field_parameter`, which can be called on any object that has fields.

 We can also define vector fields.